Summer Internship Program

 - Community-based outreach

 Students must have completed two years of college by the start of the summer program and be a U.S. citizen or permanent resident to apply.
+The FARMS program is looking for at least a 3.8 GPA and focusing on students that do not have access to in-depth research at their current institution.

 Founded in 2005, the mission of the Institute for Computational Medicine is to develop mechanistic computational models of disease, personalize these models using data from individual patients, and apply them to improve disease diagnosis and treatment.
 ICM researchers work in four different application areas.
 Computational Molecular Medicine seeks to understand the function of highly interconnected molecular networks in health and disease.
 This knowledge is applied to enhance discovery of molecular disease networks, detection of disease, discrimination among disease subtypes, prediction of clinical outcomes, and characterization of disease progression.
 Computational Physiological Medicine seeks to develop highly integrative mechanistic models of biological systems in disease, spanning from the levels of cells to tissues and organs.
-These models are personalizes using patient data, and apply them to improve disease diagnosis and treatment.
+These models are personalized using patient data and apply them to improve disease diagnosis and treatment.
 Computational Anatomy is an interdisciplinary area of research focused on quantitative analysis of variability in biological shapes in health and disease.
 It is applied to imaging data to develop anatomic biomarkers for disease diagnosis.
 Computational Healthcare analyzes large-scale data sets from the electronic health record to discover new ways of improving individualized patient care.

 Students must have completed at least one year of college by the start of the summer program and be a U.S. citizen or permanent resident to apply.
 Students majoring in computer science, engineering, mathematics, chemistry, biology and/or biophysics are eligible.
 While not required, we seek candidates with some combination of experiences in scientific or academic research (C++/Python/*nix/databases, software engineering, object-oriented programming, and/or collaborative development).